jexebioquin/testcafeSample/README.md

 4. on your ide terminal run the test with the command node runner.js.

-5. An xml report is generated in reports folder.
+5. an xml report is generated in reports folder.